 - a.
-Encourage land use and land management practices which contribute to the preservation and enhancement of fish and wildlife resources, with consideration for private agricultural practices. - Maintain wildlife diversity and habitat so that it will support optimum numbers of wildlife for recreation and aesthetic opportunities. - c.
-Consistent with the development standards of the land use ordinance, sensitive riparian areas of perennial and intermittent streams identified by the State Wetland Inventory, as well as to protect people and property from flood damage, the zoning ordinance shall prohibit development within 100 feet of the mean high water mark of perennial or intermittent stream or lake or river or riparian area in a resource zone, and 50 feet of the mean high water mark of a perennial or intermittent stream or lake or stream or lake or river or riparian area in a resource zone, and 50 feet of the mean high water mark of a perennial or intermittent stream or lake or river. - e.d.Conserve important riparian areas with the implementation of the Reservoir Overlay Zone (EPD-6).
+Encourage land use and land management practices which contribute to the preservation and enhancement of fish and wildlife resources, with consideration for private agricultural practices. - b.
+Maintain wildlife diversity and habitat so that it will support optimum numbers of wildlife for recreation and aesthetic opportunities. - c.
+Consistent with the development standards of the land use ordinance, sensitive riparian areas of perennial and intermittent streams identified by the State Wetland Inventory, as well as to protect people and property from flood damage, the zoning ordinance shall prohibit development within 100 feet of the mean high water mark of perennial or intermittent stream or lake or river or riparian area in a resource zone, and 50 feet of the mean high water mark of a perennial or intermittent stream or lake or stream or lake or river or riparian area in a resource zone, and 50 feet of the mean high water mark of a perennial or intermittent stream or lake or stream or lake or river or riparian area in residential zones. - e.d.Conserve important riparian areas with the implementation of the Reservoir Overlay Zone (EPD-6).